MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 </LaunchAction>
 ```

-Note that the `useCustomWorkingDirectory` is set to `YES` and `customWorkingDirectory` is set to the
+Note that the `useCustomWorkingDirectory` is set to `YES` and
-custom working directory value.
+`customWorkingDirectory` is set to the custom working directory value.

 It appears that `tuist/XcodeProj` supports
 [`useCustomWorkingDirectory`](https://github.com/tuist/XcodeProj/blob/3a93b47a34860a4d7dbcd9cc0ae8e9543c179c61/Sources/XcodeProj/Scheme/XCScheme%2BLaunchAction.swift#L45)
 but does not support [`customWorkingDirectory` in the data
 model](https://github.com/tuist/XcodeProj/search?q=customWorkingDirectory).

-It looks like we will need to put up a PR to `tuist/XcodeProj` to add `customWorkingDirectory`.
+It looks like we will need to put up a PR to `tuist/XcodeProj` to add
+`customWorkingDirectory`.

-## Introduction of Scheme Autogeneration Mode
+## Introduction of scheme auto-generation mode

-With this proposal, it is now possible to control how Xcode scheme autogeneration works using
+With this proposal, it is now possible to control how Xcode scheme
-the `scheme_autogeneration_mode` attribute on `_xcodeproj`.
+auto-generation works using the `scheme_autogeneration_mode` attribute on
+`_xcodeproj`.

 __Values__
-- `auto`: If no custom schemes are provided, an Xcode scheme will be created for every buildable
+- `auto`: If no custom schemes are provided, an Xcode scheme will be created for
-  target.
-If custom schemes are provided, no autogenerated schemes will be created.
+  every buildable target.
+If custom schemes are provided, no autogenerated
+  schemes will be created.
 - `none`: No schemes are automatically generated.
-- `all`: A scheme is generated for every buildable target even if custom schemes are provided.
+- `all`: A scheme is generated for every buildable target even if custom schemes
+  are provided.
-- `top_level_only`: A scheme is generated for every top-level target even if custom schemes are
+- `top_level_only`: A scheme is generated for every top-level target even if
-  provided.
-A top-level target in this context is one that is not depended upon by any other target
+  custom schemes are provided.
+A top-level target in this context is one that is
-  in the Xcode project.
+  not depended upon by any other target in the Xcode project.

 The default value for `scheme_autogeneration_mode` is `auto`.

-## Implementation Changes
+## Implementation changes

-### `xcode_schemes` Module
+### `xcode_schemes` module

 ```python
 def _scheme(